tpm2-software/tpm2-tools/man/tpm2_activatecredential.1.md

     Passwords should follow the authorization formatting standards, see section "Authorization Formatting".

-  * **-e**, **--endorse-password**=_ENDORSE\_PASSWORD_:
+  * **-E**, **--endorse-password**=_ENDORSE\_PASSWORD_:
     The endorsement password, optional.
 Follows the same formatting guidelines as the handle password option -P.

   * **-f**, **--in-file**=_INPUT\_FILE_:
     Input file path, containing the two structures needed by tpm2_activatecredential function.
 This is created via the tpm2_makecredential(1) command.

   * **-o**, **--out-file**=_OUTPUT\_FILE_:
     Output file path, record the secret to decrypt the certificate.

 [common options](common/options.md)